WU-RDS/RMA2023/_book/13-cluster_analysis.md

 <img src="13-cluster_analysis_files/figure-html/unnamed-chunk-15-1.png" width="1440" />

 Again, we have to decide on the number of clusters.
 Based on a visual inspection of the hierarchy, choosing 4 clusters seems reasonable.
 We can get cluster assignments by "cutting the tree" such that we get the desired number of clusters.
 With hierarchical clustering we do not get the centers of each cluster as a return value as it is not calculated by the method.
 However we can reduce the clusters manually by calculating the mean of each variable for each cluster using the `aggregate` function.
-The `.` in the formula stands for "all other variable.
+The `.` in the formula stands for "all other variables".
 As we can see in the middle of the dendrogram there will be two small clusters with 1 and 2 songs in them respectively ("Needed me" in cluster 1 and "dogs", "pigs" in cluster 4).

 ```r